NCAR/cloudSat_ecco-v/README.md

-ECCO-V algorithm for application on CloudSat Cloud Profiling Radar (CPR).
+ECCO-V algorithm for application on CloudSat Cloud Profiling Radar (CPR) data.

 The details of the algorithm are described in